betterscientificsoftware/bssw.io/Articles/Blog/2023-03-08-productivity-practices-and-tools.md

 With experience, interruption volume can even be predicted and planned accordingly.
 Alternatively, interruptions can sometimes be managed by simply being wholly unavailable (e.g., in your office not answering calls or email, etc.) except at prescribed times.

-When reviewing time logs, ask yourself if time could or should have been spent more productivly.
+When reviewing time logs, ask yourself if time could or should have been spent more productively.
 Why did that happened?
 What could be automated/delegated?
 You may be surprised where you actually spend your time.

 #### Tools to consider

 There are automatic and manual time tracking tools.
 Manual time tracking can be straightforward, as the example above shows.
 Automatic tools track application usage.
 If configured properly, the tools can account for the same application being used for different purposes.
 Some time tracking tools provide informative ways to visualize how time is spent.

 Consider [ActivityWatch](https://activitywatch.net/) (an automatic time tracker) and [TimeWarrior](https://timewarrior.net/) (a manual time tracker).

 ### Closing thoughts

-Specific tools are not as important as actual practices.
+Specific tools are not as important as the actual practices themselves.
 Good pencil and paper approaches can be adopted for every practice mentioned here.
-In fact, some schools of thought recommend using pencil and paper over other tools because it's inexpensive, quick, and nearly infinitely flexible.
+In fact, some schools of thought recommend using pencil and paper over other tools because it is inexpensive, quick, and infinitely flexible.
-It's a good idea to start with pencil and paper, and after gaining experience, you will be able to more easily identify digital tools that may fit your needs.
+Starting with pencil and paper is a good idea, and after gaining experience, you will be able to more easily identify digital tools that may fit your needs.
-Tools should provide value-added functionality and not get in the way.
+Tools should provide value-added functionality and not hinder your workflow.
-Almost all tools operate in the cloud, enabling users to access information from anywhere and with any device.
+Additionally, almost all tools operate in the cloud, allowing users to access information from anywhere and with any device.

 ### Author bio